 Now that we’re done with the specs lets get down to unboxing the PSO-RITE.

 When you first receive your PSO-RITE there’s nothing overly special about it that stands out.

 It comes wrapped up in clear plastic with a disclaimer on it, alongside one sheet of card with images of the different areas of the body the PSO-RITE can be used on.

 It doesn’t come with any box except the box it is delivered in.
-The package and first impressions of the PSO-RITE is basic.
+The first impressions of the whole package of the PSO-RITE is… basic.
 It’s as basic and bare-bones as you can get.